albinekb/co-to-async/README.md

 # co-to-async

+# ⚠️⚠️⚠️ ARCHIVED - This tool is no longer useful, native promises have been around for a while now ;) ⚠️⚠️⚠️

 ## Are you using [co](github.com/tj/co)?

 This CLI utility will help you convert your code to use native **async/await**